LearnersGuild/learning-os/game/rule-book.md

 Skill Point accumulation and Health point accumulation allow you to take a Boss challenge and go up to a new level.

 There is a floor where all members and the pod as a whole has to be at in order to try the boss challenge.

+## Stages

+### 0 - Admissions

+**Learners Guild is for:**
+- People who are failed by the current system of software engineering and higher education.

+This person has the following characteristics:

+Absolute:
+- A desire to be a software engineer but can’t find a sustainable path to goal
+- Is open to social-emotional growth
+- Believes that inclusion is a net positive

+Relative:
+- Is historically underrepresented in current software engineering workforce
+  - Woman, Ethnic-Minority, LGBTQ, Disabled

+#### Technical Talent Requirement

+40 to 50 hours of prior programming experience.

+- **Programming Experience**
+  - Facility
+    - Loops
+    - Arrays / lists
+    - Functions
+    - Object Oriented Programming
+- **Web Development Experience**
+  - Facility
+    - HTTP methods
+    - Databases
+    - Encryption
+    - Web Services API
+- **Language Experience**
+  - Fluency
+    - English
+  - Familiarity
+    - HTML/CSS
+    - Python
+    - Ruby
+    - JavaScript
+    - SQL

+#### Emotional Talent Requirement

+- **Grit**
+  - You have "distance traveled" - You have overcome significant obstacles that would otherwise cripple the average person.
+  - You overcome setbacks to conquer an important challenge.
+  - You are a hard worker.
+  - You finish whatever you begin
+  - You have achieved a goal that took years of work.
+  - You have a "Can do!" attitude.
+- **Group Spirit**
+  - You understand there is no "I" in team
+  - You understand the compromises and inconveniences that are required to be a part of a group.
+  - You are willing to slow down, in order to go farther together.
+- **Adaptability**
+  - You know your boundaries, and how/when to extend them.
+  - You are open and tolerant of ideas and approaches different from your own.
+  - You draw from the unique nature of individual cultural backgrounds.
+  - You are capable of and willing to engage in self reflection.
+- **Creativity / Resourcefulness**
+  - You are not constrained by the way you were initially taught when seeking solutions.
+  - Your humor is a creative resource, used appropriately as an emerging contextual response.
+  - You have a good sense of play and spirit of playfulness.
+  - You are aware of different forms of creativity

+#### Necessary Admission Challenge Criteria
+- 18 years
+- Proficient English speaker
+- Employment history
+  - Does not matter what the job is, the point is that they can keep it and have been able to navigate family needs, transportation, housing, co-worker dynamics.
+- Availability to participate FULL TIME for 40 weeks
+- Strong intention to join professional software engineering community

+#### Admission Challenge Mechanism

+**Mission: Technical Admission ( 1000 XP)**
+Technical: "hard" skills related to the profession of web development

+**Mission: Carbon Admission (1000 XP)**
+Personal: meta-cognitive skills (learning how to learn), self-awareness, self-assessment, etc.
+Social: teamwork, giving and receiving feedback, vulnerability, etc.
+Systemic: capacity to understand, critique, and influence change in larger systems

+#### Admittance to the Game
+Every person seeking to join Learners Guild must complete a simple form, including:
+- Name
+- DOB
+- [  ] I am able to participate full-time for 40 weeks
+- [  ] I want a career as a professional software engineer
+- Do you work full-time?
+- If so, where?
+- If not, how do you spend your waking hours?
+- When can you start?

+Once the form is completed, a person becomes an Aspirant on Level 0 of the game.
+Before becoming a full-fledged player in the game, Aspirants must prove their mettle by advancing to Level 1, which requires achieving point values of the following in each of the four skill-areas.
+For example: 100 (P) / 100 (So) / 100 (T) / 100 (Sy).
+Some Aspirants may have higher scores in an individual category, but no Aspirant may advance to Level 1 without meeting the minimum criteria in all four skill-areas.

+Aspirants coming from partner organizations (e.g., "Black Girls Code") will be awarded immediate points in the social and systemic categories.

+Aspirants acquire points by completing challenges where scores are assigned by players further advanced in the program.
+To ensure fairness, different Players will rate Aspirants on different challenges, with the more difficult challenges being scored by Players further advanced.

+Challenges will include (but not be limited to):
+- "grit" survey (v1+ -- include recorded video for certain parts of survey)
+- face-to-face with multiple existing players at different levels
+- multi-player challenges where giving and integrating feedback is part of the challenge (measure for "social" dimension: teamwork, vulnerability, group spirit, etc.)
+- boss-level "final" admissions challenge (?)

+### 1 - Ingame

+### 2 - Postgame